 1. Too Hot, Too Cold, or Just Right?
 Catfish Can Thrive in Really Cold and Really Hot Water

-One of the reasons catfish can be found all over the world is because they can adapt to a wide variety of habitats.
+One of the reasons catfish can be found all over the world is that they can adapt to a wide variety of habitats.
 Catfish can be found in areas where the temperature is 95 degrees and they can also survive at temperatures just above freezing.
-Typically when the water temperatures gets below 65 degrees catfish will slow down, conserve energy and may halt feeding, but hey have been known to be active year round even in cold temps
+Typically when the water temperatures gets below 65 degrees catfish will slow down, conserve energy, and may halt feeding, but they have been known to be active year-round even in cold temps

 “I’m outta here!”
-If an Asian catfish gets fed up with its lake, pond it can up and leave!
-Walking catfish have pectoral fins that they use to scoot across the land with an odd wile like a snake.
+If an Asian catfish gets fed up with its lake, or pond it can up and leave!
+Walking catfish have pectoral fins that they use to scoot across the land in an odd walk like a snake.
 They don’t have to hold their breath to do it either; they have a unique set of gills that can breathe air too.
 Walking catfish are not just found in Asia but have been introduced to areas like Florida as well.

 The In an effort to balance out the ecosystem and to provide fishing opportunities, the U.S. Fish and Wildlife Services partnered with the MacDill Air Force Base to raise and release 3,000 channel catfish into Lewin Lake on the base.
 The fish will help keep the aquatic vegetation from becoming overgrown.
 The Air Force Base in Tampa, Florida provides fishing opportunities in several freshwater ponds as well as saltwater fishing in the Gulf.

 5. The Largest Catfish Ever Caught was a Mekong Giant Catfish that was 646 Pounds!